City primary, general election races expected

 Jordan Dettrow (D)

-David H. Stinnett (no party listing)
+David H. Stinnett (R)

 Third Ward Council